How to Search and File a Trademark with the USPTO (2026)

 Ignoring office actions or missing response deadlines: Approximately 40% of trademark applications receive an office action from the examining attorney.
 You have 3 months to respond (extendable to 6 months for an additional fee).
 Missing this deadline results in automatic abandonment of your application with no refund of filing fees.
 Many self-filers panic when receiving an office action and either ignore it or respond inadequately.

-An entrepreneur is launching a new skincare brand and wants to trademark the name before investing in packaging and marketing.
+Context: An entrepreneur is launching a new skincare brand and wants to trademark the name before investing in packaging and marketing.

 I am launching a skincare brand called 'GlowForge' and want to trademark the name before I spend money on packaging.
 How do I search if this name is available and what will it cost to register?